kiba/Writings/for_science/chp13_return.md

 "Why?"

-"He's an arrogant asshole, likes to think he's smarter than anyone in the room, and he is."
+"He's an arrogant asshole, likes to think he's smarter than anyone in the room, and he is.
+But I think he's more vulnerable than anyone to getting fired than anyone else."

+Sasaki shrugged.